 Ancillary goods or services are those things that are an integral part of a substantial service.
 For example, a surgery that is performed by a specific physician at a specific facility is likely to require ancillary services such as anesthesia, pathology, radiology, and consultations.

-Anticipated ancillary services, such as those that are included on the VR3110, Surgery and Treatment Recommendation form, must be included on the customer's IPE.
+Anticipated ancillary services, such as those that are included on the VR3110, Surgery and Treatment Recommendation or the VR3109, Eye Surgery and Treatment Recommendations form, must be included on the customer's IPE.
 If there is a change to the ancillary services after the IPE has been completed, but the substantial services, such as the physician and facility, remain the same, then a service justification case note can be used to document this change; an IPE amendment is not required.

 For more information refer to D-202-1: Documentation Requirements and E-300: Case Notes Requirements.